kirtov/ctipy/README.md

 Notes:
 * Format of URL of your company's Confluence can be different from 'https://yourcompany.atlassian.net/wiki'
+* **BE CAREFULL: page_id must be provided to functions as a string, but not int**
 * page_id - ID of page that you want to interact with.
 It is ~9 digit number which can be found in URL of confluence page preceding its name.
 E.G.: https://yourcompany.atlassian.net/wiki/spaces/SOME_SPACE/pages/PAGE_ID/PAGE_NAME

+Most contribution of this library is correct uploading and displaying of pandas DataFrames on Confluence pages.
+However `CTIConfluence` directly inherits `Confluence` class from https://github.com/atlassian-api/atlassian-python-api which provides big amount of low-level functions.
+Some usefule examples that you can use listed here

 After it you can interact with page: